rhaps0dy/solving-mr-planning-rl/README.md

 - `examine_game`: scripts for examining the memory and testing the options.
 - `IW`: the implementation of IW(3) on position, based on [Lipovetzky, Ramirez and Geffner's](https://github.com/miquelramirez/ALE-Atari-Width).
-- `learning`: the implementation of Sarsa for the learning results.
+- `hexq`: the implementation of Sarsa for the learning results.
 - `ALE-montezuma-modified`: slightly modified ALE, notably with added rewards to MR and some methods and attributes made public.
 - `report-TFG`: the thesis report, in LaTeX.